Concordium/concordium.github.io/source/testnet/guides/run-node.rst

    -  On *Linux*, allow Docker to be run as a non-root user.

 2. Download and extract the :ref:`concordium-node-and-client-download` software.
-This produces a directory named ``concordium-software``.
-Move this folder into the ``Documents`` folder of your home directory.
-It's very important that this directory is moved in its entirety and with the name unchanged.
-The final path should be ``$HOME/Documents/concordium-software/<executables>``.

 Upgrade from an earlier version of Open Testnet
 ===============================================